Currency:

 Does the fact that the article was written on 01/21/2019 tell you anything?

-What does the fact that it was written 4 months ago tell you?
+And what does the fact that it was written 4 months ago mean?

 The date represented by the first method is absolute.It will be relevant and "correct" for all time.
-Whether we are in the year 2030 or 2040.
+No matter where we are - in 2030 or 2040.

-There is a problem, however, which is that we have to organize this date in our head, place it in time.
+However, there is a problem, namely: we have to organize this date in our head, place it in time.
 Only after some time do we understand what specific point in time we are talking about.

-The second way is a relative date.
-It refers to the current moment and is counted backwards from it.
+The second way is relative date.
+It refers to the current moment and counts backwards from it.

-For us humans, it is more accessible, as it immediately correlates the date with the present.
+For us, people, it is more accessible, as it immediately correlates the date with the present.
 We immediately understand what time it is.

 When planning to promote a website, consider presenting dates in relative terms on your own blog.
 Yes, there will certainly be supporters of the traditional way of presenting them, but practice dictates that you stick to a method designed for a wider audience.

-Many people find it superfluous, although I know some people who really benefit from it.
+Many consider it superfluous, although I know some who it really helps.

-Estimated time to read this article is only an estimate.
+Estimated reading time of the article is only indicative.
 It cannot be taken in a certain, literal way.
-Each of us reads at our own pace; in fact, the averages of various studies of reading speed in Polish give different results.
+Each of us reads at our own pace; in fact, the averages of different studies of reading speed in Polish give different results.

 In fact, it is important to quickly show whether reading a given text takes only a few minutes or whether this reading takes a longer time (for example, 20 minutes or more).

-Making websites easier to work with is also about how they are read.
+Making websites easier to use also has to do with how they are read.

-Clicking and using the mouse (or our finger) scroller is both an action.
+Both clicking and using the mouse scroller (or our finger) is an action.
 However, clicking (or confirming with a finger) is an action that requires more from us.

-Otherwise, Facebook would not have an infinite scroll function on the main page, but only pagination, which, for example, would force us to go to the next page after ten events.
+Otherwise, Facebook wouldn't have an infinite scroll feature on the homepage, but only pagination, which, for example, would force us to go to the next page after ten events.

-Rather than requiring users to make a lot of decisions, it's better to make everything as easy as possible for them.
-Provide content in a form that is easy to scroll (or scan), and only at the very end, for example, with a CTA section, direct them to take action.
+Instead of requiring users to make a lot of decisions, it's better to make everything as easy as possible for them.
+Provide content in a form that is easy to scroll (or scan), and only at the very end, for example with a CTA section, direct them to take an action.

-Of course, all this should be done in moderation, since violent implementation will not end well in many situations.
+Of course, all this should be done in moderation, since forced introduction in many situations will not end in anything good.

 Content is often referred to as "above the fold", ie. above the so-called inflection point.

-The principle is that the most important (or rather the most eye-catching) content should be at the entrance.Immediately, so that the user sees it at a glance, and not after performing some action (like scrolling).
+The principle is that the most important (or rather the most eye-catching) content should be at the entrance.Immediately, so that the user sees it at a glance, and not after performing some action (such as scrolling).

-Again, I give you a hint in one of our texts, where I discuss exactly this topic.
+And again I give you a hint in one of our texts where I discuss exactly this topic.
 Space above the fold - there you will find a lot of valuable information, as well as ready-made examples.

-Convenience on websites is in many cases "taste" ", that is, seemingly unimportant questions that turn out to be very useful in the end.
+Amenities on websites are in many cases "taste", that is, seemingly unimportant matters that turn out to be very useful in the end.

 I hope that the above text has shed some light on this topic for you.